matplotlib/basemap/doc/users/mapsetup.rst

 are longer, more descriptive names.
 The class variable ``projection_params`` is a dictionary that provides a list of parameters that can be used to define the properties of each projection.
 Following are examples that illustrate how to set up each of the supported projections.
+Note that many map projection possess one of two desirable properties - they can be equal-area (the area of features is preserved) or conformal (the shape of features is preserved).
+Since no map projection can have both at the same time, many compromise between the two.

 .. toctree::